 medieval sword masters: Fiori dei Liberi, from Italy, and Johannes

 Liechtenauer, from Germany.
 You will note differences and similarities.

-We are thankful to these masters for providing us with a survey of this
+We are thankful to these masters for leaving behind a survey of this

 martial art heritage.

 is a good idea to learn the names of these positions in their original

 language.
 What you learn will eventually define you as a Knight, if that